damianhakert/damianhakert.github.io/source/_posts/2015-09-22-gitlab-8-0-released.markdown

 Code lives in GitLab: It's made, merged, reviewed in GitLab.
 Now it gets tested, deployed and packaged in GitLab as well.

-With GitLab 8.0, we integrate GitLab CI in GitLab itself.
+With GitLab 8.0, we've integrated GitLab CI directly into GitLab itself.
 This means that you no longer have to visit a separate application to see the status of your projects.
-You can see all your tests, deployments, packaging that you would used to see in your CI, right in GitLab.
-For our community using GitLab CI alongside previous versions of GitLab, please take a look at our [tutorial](addlink) to migrate to GitlLab 8.0.
+You can see all of your tests, deployments, and packaging that you would normally see in your CI, right in GitLab.
+For our community using GitLab CI alongside previous versions of GitLab, please take a look at our [tutorial](addlink) to migrate to GitLab 8.0.

 Simply visit 'Continuous Integration' from the Dashboard: